 - To support a minimally cracked concrete beam or slab, with 4x4 posts spaced at 4 ft o.c., use a 6x6 header with 6x6 post spaced 5ft o.c.
-Since the concrete structure is stiffer and stronger than most any wood header, the concrete will span between posts so the header functions mostly as an interconnection of the posts and diagonal bracing. - To support badly cracked concrete slabs and beams, the header should be sized by the Structures Specialist (StS) If StS is not available, then use 4x8 header for 4x4x 8ft long posts (8000lb capacity) spaced up to 4tft.
-For 5t spans the $6x6x^12t$ long posts for spans up to 4tft.
-For 5t spans the capacity would be reduced by 10%, and for 6t spans the capacity would be reduced by 5t6%.
+Since the concrete structure is stiffer and stronger than most any wood header, the concrete will span atronger than most any wood header, the concrete will span between posts so the header functions mostly as an interconnection of the posts and diagonal bracing. - To support badly cracked concrete slabs and beams, the header should be sized by the Structures Specialist (StS) If StS is not available, then use 4x8 header for 4x4x 8ft long posts (8000lb capacity) spaced up to 4ft.
+For 5ft spans the 6x6x12ft long posts for spans up to 4ft.
+For 5ft spans the capacity would be reduced by 10%, and for 6ft spans the capacity would be reduced by 25%.